One Day in Seattle: How to Spend a Day in the Emerald City

 - Serious Pie – A funky pizza place that’s part of the Tom Douglas restaurant family, with unusual ingredients like charcuterie and veggies you didn’t know existed.

 Again, like Ballard, it’s hard to go wrong here.
 These are just some of my favorites.
-If none call out to you, you can wander the streets until you find one whose menu does.
+If none calls out to you, you can wander the streets until you find one whose menu does.

-9pm – Sample Nightlife in Capitol Hill
+9 pm – Sample Nightlife in Capitol Hill

-You could go for an avocado slushie margarita at Nacho Borracho (and if you have a few, you can settle your stomach with tot-chos).
+Along Broadway, you could go for an avocado slushie margarita at Nacho Borracho (and if you have a few, you can settle your stomach with tot-chos).
 If you’re feeling brave, let the bartender have ‘Divine Inspiration’ and whip you up something unique at southern Baptist church-inspired Witness.

 Do you have other questions about how to make the most of one day in Seattle?
 Let me know in the comments!

 We are coming to Seattle and Portland for a September wedding and we’ve not been to Seattle.